NVIDIA/grcuda/docs/grcuda.md

 ## Device Arrays

 Device arrays are flat multi-dimensional arrays of primitive types.
 The arrays are can be accessed from GPU kernels and native host functions that accept GPU pointers as parameter.
-The device arrays can also accessed from host languages through the array constructs available in these host languages.
+The device arrays can also be accessed from host languages through the array constructs available in these host languages.
 The memory for the device array is CUDA-managed memory.
 Device arrays can be allocated through *array allocation expressions* and through the built-in `DeviceArray` constructor function (see [built-in functions](#built-in-functions)).

 ### Lifetime Considerations for the current implementation

 Device arrays are tied to garbage collector of the VM.
 Their underlying memory is allocated off-heap through the CUDA Runtime.
 Only a stub object containing the pointer to the off-heap memory, type, and size information etc, is kept on-heap.
 Therefore, the heap utilization does not reflect the off-heap utilization.
 A large device array does not have a large on-heap footprint.
 The garbage collection pass may not be initiated even though the memory utilization (off-heap) is high.

 Just as for other native bindings, GrCUDA is not able to prevent GPU kernels or host functions from capturing pointers to device array objects or their elements.
-Because device arrays are managed by the garbage collector, capturing of references in native code can potentially lead to danging references.
+Because device arrays are managed by the garbage collector, capturing of references in native code can potentially lead to dangling references.

 The CUDA-managed memory of the device array can be **freed explicitly** by calling the `free()` method of `DeviceArray`.
 This will release the allocated memory through `cudaFree()`.
 Once the underlying memory is freed, the `DeviceArray` enters a defunct state.
 All subsequent accesses with throw an exception.
 The Boolean property `isMemoryFreed` of `DeviceArray` can be checked whether the device array's memory buffer has already be freed.

 ### Array Allocation Expressions

 Device arrays are allocated using a syntax that is similar to arrays C/C++.
 Multi-dimensional arrays use row-major (C style) layout.
 Use `DeviceArray(type, size, 'F')` to create arrays with column-major (Fortran style) order.

 The array sizes must be compile-time constants, i.e., either an integer literal or a constant expression.
 One way to define the array size in array allocation expressions from host languages is through string interpolation (e.g., template strings in JavaScript).

 ```C
 double[100]          // array of 10 double-precision elements